omaradlan26/my-web-demo/README.md

 The API will listen on `http://localhost:3000` by default.
 Use the frontend fetch calls or your HTTP client of choice to interact.

+## Frontend

+The frontend is served statically from the project root.
+Open `index.html` in the browser or start the backend and visit `http://localhost:3000` to access the landing page.

+Default admin credentials (created automatically on first run):

+- username: `admin`
+- password: `admin123`

+Use `login.html` to sign in.
+Admins are redirected to `admin.html`; regular users go to `user.html` after sign-in.